wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_a_userstore.md

 ### Step 1: Setting up an LDAP

-See the documentation of your LDAP provider for instructions on setting up the LDAP, and for managing users and roles.
+See the documentation of your LDAP provider for instructions on setting up the LDAP.

 ### Step 2: Connecting to the LDAP